How Using Realistic Job Assessments Can Improve Candidate Experience

 With many people suffering from anxiety when going for an interview, it’s important to ensure that the assessment process is as stress-free as possible.
 RJAs can help to do this by providing a more objective way to assess candidates.

-This also means that candidates will be judged on their skill set and ability to do the job rather than having their education or background be a factor in the decision.
+This also means that candidates will be judged based on their skill set and ability to do the job rather than their education or background being a factor in the decision.
 The ability to respond to real-life potential scenarios is a much better predictor of job performance than a candidate’s ability to talk about their past experiences in an interview.

 RJAs Are Quick and Relevant

-69% of candidates that go through a negative candidate experience won’t apply to work for the same company again.
-A negative experience can be defined as anything from feeling disrespected to believing the assessment wasn’t relevant to the role.
+69% of candidates who go through a negative candidate experience won’t apply to work for the same company again.
+A negative experience can be anything from feeling disrespected to believing the assessment wasn’t relevant to the role.

-It can also mean an experience in which a candidate feels that their time wasn’t respected.
+It can also mean an experience in which a candidate feels their time wasn’t respected.

-RJAs take 10–25 minutes; this is because they only test the areas that are important in order to do the job well.
-They are quick and relevant, which in itself is the basis of a great candidate experience.
-Being able to complete the assessment in a timely manner shows that you respect the candidate’s time.
+RJAs take 10–25 minutes; this is because they only test the areas that are important to do the job well.
+They are quick and relevant, which is the basis of a great candidate experience.
+Completing the assessment promptly shows that you respect the candidate’s time.

 Relevance is paramount.
 If the assessment isn’t relevant to the role, the candidate could feel like their time has been wasted.
 RJAs avoid the (often unrelated) personality-based psychometrics of other assessments.
 We’ve all been in interviews where non-relevant questions have been asked, and it’s not a great feeling.

-If candidates are not able to complete RJAs that simulate real-life job scenarios, this is probably a good thing since it suggests that the company (and role) is not the right fit for them.
+If candidates cannot complete RJAs that simulate real-life job scenarios, this is probably a good thing since it suggests that the company (and role) is not the right fit for them.

-This ends up saving the company time and resources in the long run by not hiring someone that wouldn’t have been a good fit for the company culture or the role anyway.
+This saves the company time and resources in the long run by not hiring someone who wouldn’t have been a good fit for the company culture or the role anyway.

 In today’s fast-paced world, speed and relevance are key when ensuring that top talent is hired.
 RJAs are designed to be quick and relevant, which helps to create a positive candidate experience.